Does Concrete Conduct Electricity?

 Is Concrete a Good Conductor?

 Despite concrete’s low conductivity, current can pass through cement.
-It will still conduct some electricity and is actually a better conductor than some other nonmetal materials like glass.
+It will still conduct some electricity and is a better conductor than other nonmetal materials like glass.
 Still, you don’t want to depend on it to complete a circuit.

 Is Concrete a Good Insulator?